MYunusYILDIZ/python-automation-tools/README.md

 This repository demonstrates a modular toolbox of scripts and mini-applications designed for everyday automation tasks, project prototyping, and freelance use-cases.
 Each tool lives in its own folder under `src/file_tools/` and includes examples so you can start quickly.

+---
+## 🧠 Origin & Purpose

+Many of the tools in this repository originated from real engineering and data-processing tasks I worked on.
+Over time, I refactored and generalized these components into reusable, standalone utilities.

+The goal of this repository is to:

+- turn domain-specific workflows into general-purpose tools
+- share reproducible solutions for common automation needs
+- build a clean, modular toolbox useful for both personal and freelance work

+Each tool is designed to be simple, dependency-light, and easily adaptable to different datasets and file structures.

+---

 ## 📁 Structure

 ```